-- A. Tell the patient with the mother in the room that a sexual relationship between a 21-year-old and a 14-year-old is illegal in your state and refer her for counseling. - B. Send her to the ED to get a sexual assault examination because she is younger than 16 years and you are concerned about statutory rape. - C. Refer her to the child abuse center for further evaluation. - D. No follow-up is needed because the child denies everything. - E. Call the clinic social worker and discuss the best option for the patient according to state laws.
+- A. Tell the patient with the mother in the room that a sexual relationship between a 21-year-old and a 14-yearold is illegal in your state and refer her for counseling. - B. Send her to the ED to get a sexual assault examination because she is younger than 16 years and you are concerned about statutory rape. - In MD sex between a 14 or 15 year old and anyone at least 4 C. Refer her to the child abuse center for further evaluation.
+D. No follow-up is needed because the child denies everything. - E. Call the clinic social worker and discuss the best option for the patient according to state laws.